What to Expect at our First Meeting

 Occasionally clients ask to interview us before they provide detailed personal information.
 If you prefer, call us after you review this information and tell us that you would rather meet us briefly first to make sure that we can work well together, and we will be happy to arrange a convenient time.

-If you decide to provide us with information in advance of the initial consultation, please know that we do not charge a fee for our initial client consultation, which usually lasts about two hours.
-During this time we will explore all the personal and financial issues that affect the development of your estate plan, including what you need to know about the recent Taxpayer Relief Act of 2012, which amended all the Estate Tax, Gift Tax and Generation-Skipping Transfer Tax provisions, and the SECURE Act, which amended the provisions for distribution of retirement plans.
+If you decide to provide us with information in advance of the initial consultation, please know that we do not charge a fee for our initial client consultation, which usually lasts about two hours .
+During this time we will explore all the personal and financial issues that affect the development of your estate plan, including what you need to know about the recent Tax Cuts and Jobs Act of 2017, which amended all the Estate Tax, Gift Tax and Generation-Skipping Transfer Tax provisions, and the SECURE Act, which amended the provisions for distribution of retirement plans.

 If you have special issues that we need to discuss in more detail, or your estate planning concerns are more complex, we will generally schedule a follow-up consultation soon after our initial meeting.
 We also enjoy working with your trusted advisers in the development and implementation of the plan, so if you would like to bring a family member, financial adviser, accountant or attorney to the initial consultation, please let us know so that we can make arrangements.

 The initial consultation is an opportunity for us to learn about you, your loved ones, and your hopes, fears, dreams and aspirations for yourselves and your family.
 We will want to learn much more than simply what assets you have and who should get them after you are gone.
 Once we know what you want to accomplish with your estate planning, we will outline a plan to meet your specific needs, and we will quote you a fixed fee for providing those services.What Is This Going to Cost?